vitorpereiraa/parallel-image-processing/report/README.md

 ### Benchmarking Methodology

-To benchmark the performance of each filter, the Java library Java Microbenchmarking Harness (jmh) was used.
-This library allows us to easily build and run benchmarks
+To evaluate the performance of each filter, we utilized the Java Microbenchmarking Harness library.
+This tool enabled us to create and execute benchmarks effortlessly.
+Each benchmark included warm-up iterations followed by actual iterations that contributed to the final result.
+We configured the score type to measure the average time in milliseconds for each operation (filter) to run.
+Additionally, we formatted the output into CSV for easy analysis.

 ```java
 @State(Scope.Benchmark)